Mike Duncan (podcaster): The Duncan & Coe History Show

-Mike Duncan announced that he would be hosting "The Duncan & Coe History Show" with historian Alexis Coe at the end of Revolutions in 2022, a collaboration he felt flattered by, given her "high caliber."
+Mike Duncan announced that he would be hosting The Duncan & Coe History Show with historian Alexis Coe at the end of Revolutions in 2022, a collaboration he felt flattered by, given her "high caliber."

 In late 2024, they launched "Season Zero" as a lo-fi experiment.
 In their description: "Bestselling authors and historians Mike Duncan and Alexis Coe are far-flung buddies who slice through centuries with the sharpness of a guillotine.
 In this wide-ranging series, Duncan, best-known for The History of Rome and Revolutions, and Coe, a presidential historian and senior fellow leave no stone unturned, no sacred cow un-tipped."

-Duncan and Coe first appeared to have worked together in 2021 when Coe hosted a book event at the Strand for "Hero of Two Worlds".
+Duncan and Coe first appeared to have worked together in 2021 when Coe hosted a book event at the Strand for Hero of Two Worlds.

 Books

+The History of Rome, Volume I

+In 2016, Duncan published The History of Rome, Volume I, a book adaptation of edited transcripts from episodes 1–46 of his podcast The History of Rome, covering Roman history from the founding of the Roman Kingdom to the end of the Roman Republic.

 The Storm Before the Storm

 On 24 October 2017, Duncan published The Storm Before The Storm, a non-fiction work which explores Rome between 146 and 78 BC, the period predating the end of the Roman Republic.
 It entered the New York Times Best Seller list Hardcover Non-Fiction on the eighth place during its first week.
 In an interview with the Washington Post Worldview, Duncan claimed his aim for the book was to "pull back two generations [from the time of Caesar] and ask, 'What was it that opened the cracks in the foundation of the Republic?'"

 The book received widespread praise, with many reviewers noting how the events described in the book portend to modern times.
 Benjamin Wittes of Lawfare wrote, "Never has a book about history that's two millennia old been so timely...You'll learn as much about the problems we face today from this book as from any newspaper", and a review in the Huffington Post praised his "congenial style", claiming that he "zeros in on Rome's polarization between "optimates" (conservatives) and "populares" (populists), the disintegration of participatory democracy, and the concomitant rise in inequality, uncivil discourse, and violence.
 The parallels with modern times, and particularly contemporary America, leap off the page".